pchagas72/Mangue-Telemetry/README.md

     - [ ] Add user-defined equations as graphs and numbers to the interface

 - [ ] Research viability of InfluxDB implementation

+## Known issues:

+- Time/Dist toggle does nothing for now
+    - Creating backend solution

+- Time plot looks weird (error in processing the timestamp set by the server)
+    - Deciding where is best to record the timestamp (ECU vs Server)